-Bus-Bike Shelters provide long-term, secure and weather-protected bicycle storage for commuters making connections to and from local or regional transit routes.
-Combine a bus trip and bike ride by using the shelter to complete the first or final mile of your commute!
-Your bike will be secure and sheltered from the snow and rain and you’ll no longer have to load your bike on and off the bus everyday!
+Bus-Bike Shelters provide secure and weather-protected bicycle storage for commuters making connections to and from local or regional transit routes.
+Combine a bus trip and bike ride by using the shelter to complete your trip!
+Your bike will be secure and sheltered from the snow and rain and you’ll no longer have to load your bike on and off the bus!

 Boulder County used several sources of information to determine where the best location to place the phase one bike shelters.
-This included RTD Ridership data, survey data, and input from City of Boulder and City of Longmont.
-There are currently three shelter locations, with a fourth opening soon.
+This included RTD Ridership data, survey data, and input from, the Town of Superior, the City of Louisville, the City of Boulder, and the City of Longmont.

 - 8th & Coffman, downtown Longmont

 - US 36 & Table Mesa Station (near gate C)

 - Downtown Boulder Station – Walnut and 14th Street

 Your access card should arrive in the mail in 5 to 7 days.

 - Using the elevated bike racks at the Walnut Street Station in Boulder

 - Using the access card entry system and good locking technique